jbmusso/grex/README.md

 ## Installation

-grex can be loaded as:
+Grex can be loaded as:

 -   a ``<script>`` tag in the browser (creating a ``g`` global variable)